andreypz/nwu-dalitz-analysis/LOG.md

 2011-Dec-09
   V01-03 tag
-  * Switching to B-master for condor jobs submitions
+  * Switching to B-master for condor jobs submissions
   * Created plugins directory where all new classes will go (moved there weight utils and trigger selector)
   * Starting ZedEvensLibrary class